The Best & Worst Times of the Year to Visit Walt Disney World

 When considering the best and worst times of the year to visit Walt Disney World, there can be multiple perspectives and factors that guests need to consider and each guest needs to decide what factors are most important to them.
 We broke the best and worst scenarios down based on crowds, events, and weather.
 You can use this information to help determine which time best meets the needs and expectations of your family.

-Editor’s Note: Crowd levels during the 50th Anniversary Celebration that began in October 2021, have been very high.
-This is due not only to the draw of the celebration, but many guests making up for lost travel due to the pandemic.
-In 2022, crowd levels have been higher than many guests are used to, even during the “slower” periods (that we mention below).
-It’s just been really, really busy at Walt Disney World since October with no sign of slowing.
+Editor’s Note: Crowd levels since October 2021 have been very high.
+This started due to the draw of the 50th-anniversary celebration, but many guests also made up for lost travel due to the pandemic.
+Even now, crowd levels have been higher than many guests are used to, even during the “slower” periods (that we mention below).
+It’s been really busy at Walt Disney World for the last two years with no sign of slowing.
 However, while there aren’t any times when crowds could be called low, there are times that are normally bad and times that are really, really bad.
 Therefore, we continue to present the historically best and worst time to visit based on the typical crowds you can expect below.
-It is unlikely that you will have a day where most rides are walk-ons, but it still makes a difference when you choose to visit.
+The days when most rides are walk-on are long gone, but it still makes a difference when you choose to visit.

 1 – January – February